 Splenic cyst and abscess

-Type of surgery and approach depends on patients age, existing health problems, extent of the disease and his general health of patient.
+The type of surgery and approach depends on the patient’s age, existing health problems, the extent of the disease, and the general health of the patient.

 The Laparoscopic approach has always a better outcome.
-If the patient is fit and healthy and the disease in a stage that laparoscopic procedure is possible then it must undergo laparoscopic surgery.
+If the patient is fit and healthy and the disease is in a stage where the laparoscopic procedure is possible then it must undergo laparoscopic surgery.

 Advantages of Laparoscopic Surgery

 Less tissue trauma and less post-operative pain

 Almost no risk of hernia

 Dr. Pankaj Kumar Hans is one of the Best Laparoscopic, Bariatric, Gastro, Laser, Hernia, Gallbladder, Piles & General surgeon in Faridabad, Delhi NCR with over 16 years of experience.